ComponentKitchen/Composable/README.md

 * `chainPrototypes`.
 This is used to compose object-valued properties.
 This rule sets the prototype of the *object* value of the mixin property to point to the object value of the base property.
 The effect of this is to perform a shallow merge of the two objects, without copying over values.
+Compare with `shallowMerge`, which does copy over values.

 * `override`: The mixin's implementation overrides the base implementation.
   This is the standard JavaScript behavior for all object members.
 For classes